Multimodal Image Synthesis and Editing: The Generative AI Era: Methods

 \subsection{Comparison and Discussion}

 All generation methods possess their own strength and weakness.
 GAN-based methods can achieve high-fidelity image synthesis in terms of FID and Inception Score and also have fast inference speed, while GANs are notorious for unstable training and are prone to mode collapse.
-Moreover, it has been shown that GANs focus more on fidelity rather than capturing the diversity of the training data distribution compared with likelihood-based models like diffusion models and auto-regressive models \cite{dhariwal2021diffusion}.
-Besides, GANs usually adopt a CNN architecture (although Transformer structure is explored in some works \cite{jiang2021transgan,park2022styleformer,hudson2021generative,arad2021compositional}), which make them struggling to handle multimodal data in a unified manner and generalize to new MISE tasks.
-With wide adoption of Transformer backbone, auto-regressive and diffusion models can handle different MISE tasks in a unified manner.
-However, they both suffer from slow inference speed, due to the auto-regressive prediction of token and large numbers of diffusion steps.
-Overall, Transformer-based auto-regressive models and diffusion models are more favored in SOTA methods compared with GANs, especially for text-to-image synthesis.
+Moreover, it has been shown that GANs focus more on fidelity rather than capturing the diversity of the training data distribution compared with likelihood-based models like diffusion models and autoregressive models \cite{dhariwal2021diffusion}.
+Besides, GANs usually adopt a CNN architecture (although Transformer structure is explored in some studies \cite{jiang2021transgan,park2022styleformer,hudson2021generative}), which makes them struggle to handle multimodal data in a unified manner and generalize to new MISE tasks.
+With wide adoption of Transformer backbone, autoregressive models can handle different MISE tasks in a unified manner.
+However, thanks to the autoregressive prediction of tokens, autoregressive models suffer from slow inference speed, which is also a bottleneck of diffusion models as requiring a number of diffusion steps.
+Currently, autoregressive models and diffusion models are more favored in SOTA methods compared with GANs, especially for text-to-image synthesis.

-Auto-regressive models and diffusion models are likely-based generative models which is equipped with stationary training objective and easy scalability.
-The comparison of generative modeling capability between auto-regressive models and diffusion is still inconclusive.
-DALL-E 2 \cite{ramesh2022hierarchical} shows that diffusion models are slightly better than auto-regressive models in modeling the diffusion prior.
-However, the recent work Parti \cite{yu2022scaling} which adopts an auto-regressive structure presents superior performance over the SOTA work of diffusion-based methods (i.e., Imagen).
+Autoregressive models and diffusion models are likely-based generative models which are equipped with stationary training objective and good training stability.
+The comparison of generative modeling capability between autoregressive models and diffusion is still inconclusive.
+DALL-E 2 \cite{ramesh2022hierarchical} shows that diffusion models are slightly better than autoregressive models in modeling the diffusion prior.
+However, the recent work Parti \cite{yu2022scaling} which adopts an autoregressive structure presents superior performance over the SOTA work of diffusion-based methods (i.e., Imagen).
 On the other hand, the exploration of two different families of generative models may open exciting opportunities to combine the merits of the two powerful models.